arista-netdevops-community/avd-cEOS-Lab/README.md

 ### cEOS containerlab template

-**NOTE** :warning: This is no longer required starting containerlab v0.15.
-The v2.0.0 and above releases of this repository includes this template in the `topology.yaml` itself.
+**NOTE** :warning: <ins> This is no longer required starting containerlab v0.15.</ins> The v2.0.0 and above releases of this repository includes this template in the `topology.yaml` itself.

-For containerlab version less than v0.15, replace the containerlab cEOS default template with the `ceos.cfg.tpl` file from this repository.
+<ins>For containerlab version less than v0.15</ins>, replace the containerlab cEOS default template with the `ceos.cfg.tpl` file from this repository.
 If the default template is not replaced with the one from this repository, then for the intial AVD config replace you will observe a timeout error.

 ```shell
 ceos_lab_template